The resurrection of our (best) worst nightmares, or Konami cash-grab?

 After almost two decades of heartbreak, false starts, years of unsubstantiated and quashed rumours, Konami finally unveiled the news die-hard fans have been waiting so impatiently for: Silent Hill, in all its bloody glory, is returning at last!

 After October’s Silent Hill Transmission premiered with little warning (and low expectations), you could almost hear the collective rapture emanating across Twitter like the jarring metallic clang in the rusted bowels of Silent Hill’s Otherworld.
-The excitement was palpable, no less for me who was sucked into this nightmare world way back in 1999, when the first one arrived on the original PlayStation.
+The excitement was palpable – no less for me, who was sucked into this nightmare world way back in 1999, when the first game arrived on the original PlayStation and slammed itself into my psyche like a rusted pick-axe.
 As a die-hard for this fictional horror world – even the less-than-stellar titles that arrived later in the franchise’s lifespan – I was among the ecstatic faithful celebrating the announcement of not just one new game, but three.

 The highlight of Konami’s showcase was, of course, the announcement of series’ crown jewel Silent Hill 2 being remade by Team Bloober, of Layers of Fear, Blair Witch and The Medium fame (or infamy), under the watchful eye of much of the original Team Silent.
 I couldn’t contain my excitement as I watched the familiar opening scene of James Sunderland gazing at himself in the grimy bathroom mirror, drawing a hand over a new and beautifully rendered face.
 The fine detail, textures and subtle facial nuances were breathtakingly realistic.